ESAT Chemistry: Revision Notes

 Less commonC15.1

-This topic explains the properties of solids, liquids, and gases by modelling them as collections of tiny particles.
-Understanding how these particles are arranged and how they move is fundamental to explaining physical properties like density, shape, and changes of state.
+Solids, liquids, and gases can be modelled as collections of tiny particles, and how these particles are arranged and move explains physical properties such as density, shape, and changes of state.

 Revise this topic ›Changes of State